What is the Installation Process of Pre-Construction Piers?

-- Excess pipe is cut at the bottom of the proposed footer and pipe is made ready for the top bracket.
+- The excess pipe is cut at the bottom of the proposed footer and the pipe is made ready for the top bracket.

 - The top bracket is welded to the top of the pier.

-- Process continues until all the Pre-Construction Piers are installed.
+- The process continues until all the Pre-Construction Piers are installed.

 Use the Helical Pier Load Calculator to Determine Optimal Solutions